SumiSastri/dev-blogs/docs/data-infrastructures/part1-types-of-data-infrastructures.md

 Like all infrastructures, data infrastructures are made up of several moving parts - hardware, software, networking, services, government policies - to make them function smoothly across geographies and a variety of devices.
 In an organisation, a data infrastructure provides the enterprise to manage, use, and secure its data.

-To meet this goal, an organization must have a solid data infrastructure strategy in place to maintain data flows, protect data quality, minimize redundant data, and prevent crucial data from being isolated into silos.
+To meet this goal, an organization must have a robust data infrastructure strategy in place to maintain data flows, protect data quality, minimize redundant data, and prevent crucial data from being isolated into silos.

-Data infrastructures have become very complicated even for small to medium size organisations because of the rapid explosion of data distribution and consumption - what is often referred to as "big data".
+Data infrastructures have become very complicated even for small to medium size organisations because of the rapid explosion of data distribution and consumption of - what is often referred to as "big data".

 [Hewlett Packard Enterprise](https://www.hpe.com/uk/en/what-is/data-infrastructure.html) has a sales message which is a short summary of how data-infrastructures work and what services they provide.